 2,500+ employees | Distribution | Search jobs

-Amazon’s fast deliveries and reliable inventory of price-matching products is a house staple for many Lakelanders.
+Amazon’s fast deliveries and reliable inventory is a house staple for many Lakelanders.
 If you’ve ever wondered where your orders are fulfilled, take a look at the company’s Amazon Air Hub and 1 million-sqft warehouse on County Line Road.

 1,800+ employees | Healthcare | Search jobs

 Watson Clinic has offered medical services of the highest quality since 1941.
-Providing walk-in, after-hours, and weekend care, the company’s hospital-based doctors at Lakeland Regional Health are also available on-call, around the clock to offer emergency services and special care.
-Watson Clinic continues to grow; it currently employs more than 1,800 people.
+Providing walk-in, after-hours, and weekend care, the company’s hospital-based doctors at Lakeland Regional Health are also available around the clock to offer emergency services and special care.

 1,000+ employees | Education | Search jobs

-Known as one of the fastest-growing private universities in the country, SEU employs more than 1,000 personnel.
+SEU is known as one of the fastest-growing private universities in the country.
 The school, which was originally founded in Alabama before relocating to Lakeland in 1946, provides more than 70 undergraduate degrees available in traditional, evening, and online formats.

 Rooms To Go